cashapp/blip/docs/v1.0/metrics/reporting.md

 ```

 {: .note }
-**Blip metrics are not stored or report in YAML.
+**Blip metrics are not stored or reported in YAML.
 Examples are for illustration only.**

 All metrics belong to a single [domain](domains), and each domain can collect any number of metrics.